-SOS: How to Use Texting For Announcements and Emergencies
+How to Use Texting For Announcements and Emergencies

-Reasons you might send an emergency text:
+Reasons you might send emergency SMS:

 - Impending catastrophic weather